pletcher/Fall2025-IntroDH/README.md

 We will be having class on the Tuesday before Thanksgiving.
 As a once-weekly class, each session is too important to miss.
 Please make your travel plans accordingly.

-### Computer use

-Please only use your computer (or tablet or phone) during designated times in class.
-Importantly, please **do not** use your computer when translating.

 ### Food and drink